Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis

 \section{Results of BBN}

-From the Boltzmann equation, final abundances and energy density of the sterile neutrino are determined.
+From the rate equation, final abundances and energy density of the sterile neutrino are determined.
 Then the cosmic expansion rate is modified as follows

-The modified expansion rate would change primordial abundances.
+The modified expansion rate changes primordial abundances.
 We can then constrain the relevant parameters, $\theta$, $E_{\rm res}$, $m_{\nu_{\rm s}}$ and $\mathcal{E}$, by comparing calculated abundances to the observational data.
-We expect that the primordial elemental abundances depend on the sterile neutrino abundance, $Y_{\nu_{\rm s}}$ shown in Fig. \ref{fig2} because the cosmic expansion rate depends on the energy density of the sterile neutrino.
+The primordial elemental abundances depend on the sterile neutrino abundance, $Y_{\nu_{\rm s}}$ shown in Fig. \ref{fig2} because the cosmic expansion rate depends on the energy density of the sterile neutrino.